Ezra Klein: Awards

 In 2010, he was named Blogger of the Year by The Week magazine and The Sidney Hillman Foundation.
 In 2011, he was named one of the 50 most powerful people in Washington, D.C., by GQ.
 His blog was also named one of the 25 best financial blogs by Time magazine in 2011.
 In 2013, Klein won the Online News Association Award for Best Online Commentary.
 He also won the American Political Science Association's Carey McWilliams Award, for "a major journalistic contribution to our understanding of politics."
 He appeared as one of 80 men featured in Esquires 80th anniversary issue and in a feature in T magazine.

 Personal life

 Klein is married to Annie Lowrey, an economic policy reporter at The Atlantic.
 They have two children, born in 2019 and 2021.
-Klein is vegan.
+Klein is vegan and irreligious.